Sowndharya0407/DRF-Simple-Application/README.md

 This is simple Application using  Django Rest Framework .
-It contains the logic of Creating new records and listing out them.
+It contains the Apis  of Creating new records and listing out them.